xbmc/xbmc/docs/CODE_GUIDELINES.md

 When you create a pull request, the PR build job will run `clang-format` on your commits and provide patches for any parts that don't satisfy the current `.clang-format` rules.
 You should apply these patches and amend your pull request accordingly.

+The coding guidelines should be met by every code change, be it editing existing code, adding new code to existing source files, or adding completely new source files.
+For changes in existing files, at least the changed code needs to pass the clang-format check.

 Conventions can be bent or broken in the interest of making code more readable and maintainable.
 However, if you submit a patch that contains excessive style conflicts, you may be asked to improve your code before your pull request is reviewed.

 **[back to top](#table-of-contents)**